fengxiakira/Auto-Update-Dependency/README.md

 ```
 Here is the summary of the automated dependencies update:
-- The project receive updates: platform-api-service-copy
+- The project receive updates: sample1
-- The project has no dependencies eligble to be automatically updated: managed-device-upload-service-copy
+- The project has no dependencies eligble to be automatically updated: sample2

 ```